 Hello!

 My name is Gentian Zavalani.
-I am a PhD student at the Institute of Numerical Mathematics, TU Dresden, Germany.
-My supervisors are Oliver Sander and Michael Hecht.
+I am currently a Wrap-up Postdoc at the Institute of Numerical Mathematics, TU Dresden, Germany.

-During my PhD, I focused on numerical methods for solving partial differential equations (PDEs) posed on smooth two-dimensional surfaces embedded in $R^3$.
-My work is motivated by applications in biology and physics and involves developing fast algorithms and spectral methods for solving PDEs efficiently on complex geometries.
+During my PhD, I focused on the development and analysis of numerical methods for partial differential equations (PDEs) posed on smooth two-dimensional surfaces.
+My work is motivated by applications in biology and physics and aims at designing fast and accurate algorithms for complex geometries.

 It centers on three main themes: